-The Culture of International Relations
+The Culture of International Society

 Research on this project is supported by a grant from the Swedish Foundation for Humanities and Social Sciences.
 I have conducted a preliminary methodological exploration, "Computer-Assisted Research on Cultural Treaties," available here.
+In March 2018 I attended the Digital Humanities Nordic conference in Helsinki, to present a paper called, "Charting the ’Culture’ of Cultural Treaties: Digital Humanities Approaches to the History of International Ideas."

 International Venice: Showroom of Fascist Modernity, 1930-1945